 They were gone.

 And the threat of the silence was far more threatening than any promise they had passed along throughout the years.
-He knew things were going to get worse.
+Ben knew things were going to get worse.

 They were coming.